standard-procedure/llm_prompts/code_review.md

 #### Security, Authentication and Authorisation

-Run `bin/brakeman` to perform a static security analysis on the codebase.
+Run `bin/brakeman -i config/brakeman.config` (or `bin/brakeman` if there is no config file) to perform a static security analysis on the codebase.

 Does this feature require new permissions to control read and write access to entities within the system?